 Just because you didn’t use it doesn’t mean you can keep it.

 Toss out mascara and eye makeup that you’ve had for 3 months, lipgloss and lipsticks that smell or that you’ve had for a year, and foundation that looks old or you’ve had for longer than 12 months.

 While you’re doing that, might as well get rid of makeup, potions, and oils that you bought but never used.

 Out with the old, in with the new.

 That’s what preparing for the new year is all about.

 7. Go through your kitchen cabinets and toss old spices and dry goods.

-Since most folks have big plans for their diet for the new year, the end of the year is a good time to update your cabinets and pantry.
+Since most folks have big plans for their diet for the new year, the end of the year is a good time to update your pantry.

 If you have old spices, mixes, or baking products, toss them and replace with new things.